Meet the PI/PS Office Team

 Erica Smock (she/her) has been the dean for the Office of Public Interest/Public Service Law and Careers at Columbia Law School since 2017.
 In that capacity, she leads efforts to build career pathways, public interest/advocacy initiatives, programming, community and support for justice-oriented students and alumni.
 She oversees key programs and works closely with faculty, practitioners, students and other stakeholders on social justice issues.

 In addition, Dean Smock has spent time as a short-term volunteer attorney focusing on human rights and gender justice in Kenya and South Africa and with the Pascua Yaqui people in Arizona.
-She has served as a consultant to the Arnold Ventures Foundation on access to justice issues, as a vice chair of the American Bar Association's Rights of Women Committee in the Social Justice Section, and as a member of the Center for Reproductive Rights Lawyers Network Advisory Committee.
-Presently, Dean Smock is a member of the Social Justice Legal Foundation's Advisory Board.
-She also serves on the Columbia Law School Anti-Racist Coordinating Committee.
+She has served as a consultant to the Arnold Ventures Foundation on access to justice issues, as a vice chair of the American Bar Association's Rights of Women Committee in the Civil Rights & Social Justice Section, and as a member of the Center for Reproductive Rights Lawyers Network Advisory Committee.
+Presently, Dean Smock is a member of the Social Justice Legal Foundation's Advisory Board and a member of the Board of Directors of the ACLU of CT.
 In 2024, the United Nations Committee of the New York City Bar recognized Dean Smock for her exceptional commitment to bettering society and improving the lives of women and children through the law.

 Prior to joining the PI/PS Office in 2024, Nicolle Salazar (she/her) served as program administrator of TRIALS, the Training and Recruitment Initiative for Admission to Leading Law Schools.
 TRIALS is a partnership between the AT Foundation, Harvard Law School, and the NYU School of Law.
 In this role, Nicolle worked to support the personal, academic, and professional growth of pre-law students of underrepresented backgrounds and modest means.